CHEM 3214 - Medicinal and Biological Chemistry III

 Practicals (30% of final course grade)

-This will come from assessment of experiment reports (3 major reports and 5 minor reports).
-Each major report is worth 7.5% of the assessment and each minor report is worth 1.5% of the assessment.
-Students will be provided with sample reports or rubrics with guidelines on report structure and approximate length.
-Students will complete 5 experiments, with each experiment taking 2 lab sessions (1 experiment approximately every 2 weeks).
-They will submit a minor report in the lab session on completion of an experiment and they will submit a major report approximately one week after the completion of an experiment for 3 of the 5 experiments.
-In general, each experiment will be assessed on laboratory results (yield, appearance of product, melting point, graphs, quality of data etc.) as well as the laboratory note books and report
+This will come from assessment of experiment reports (3 major reports and 2 minor reports) and in-lab assessments.
+Each major report is worth 6% of the assessment, each minor report is worth 3% of the assessment, and each in-lab assessment is worth 2% of the assessment.
+Students will be provided with sample reports, rubrics with assessment criteria, and guidelines on report structure and approximate length.
+Students will complete 5 experiments, with each experiment taking approximately 2 lab sessions (1 experiment approximately every 2 weeks).
+They will submit a minor report on the day of completion of an experiment for 2 of the 5 experiments and they will complete an in-lab assessment and submit a major report approximately one week after the completion of an experiment for the other 3 experiments.
+The in-lab assessment will assess risk assessment, experimental write-up, successful synthesis, and laboratory skills.

 Examination (60% of final course grade)